jnduli/blog_jnduli.co.ke/content/drafts/testing_async_vuejs.rst

       })
     })

-From the above, we can see the stubRequest whicn mocks the axios api call.
-Furthermore, we find the moxios.wait() call which waits for the call to complete before testing the contents of the random quote.
-I really like this method because it means I can also test the store indirectly when testing the components.
+From the above, I use stubRequest to mock the http request.
+In the actual test, I use moxios.wait(), which will wait until the api call completes before testing the contents of the random quote.
+I like this method because it means I get to test the store indirectly while testing my components.

-We could also use nextTick to test the promise like this:
+Instead of moxios.call(), I could use vue's nextTick(), which also waits for the promise to complete.

 .. code-block:: javascript